nkrachangtoy/nkrachangtoy/README.md

 ### 👨🏻‍💻 About me

 - I'm a Full-Stack Developer
-- I'm from Thailand 🇹🇭 , currently living in Vancouver, BC, Canada 🇨🇦
+- I'm located in Vancouver, BC, Canada 🇨🇦

 ### 💻 Technologies & Tools